Help us improve your experience.

 All hosts within a single network share the same network address.
 Each host also has an address that uniquely identifies it.
 Depending on the scope of the network and the type of device, the address is either globally or locally unique.
 Devices that are visible to users outside the network (webservers, for example) must have a globally unique IP address.
 Devices that are visible only within the network must have locally unique IP addresses.

-IP addresses are assigned by a central numbering authority known as the Internet Assigned Numbers Authority (IANA).
+IP addresses are assigned by a central numbering authority that is called the Internet Assigned Numbers Authority (IANA).
 IANA ensures that addresses are globally unique where needed and has a large address space reserved for use by devices not visible outside their own networks.

 This topic contains the following sections: